electric-sql/pglite/multi-session-worker-multi-memory-design.md

 - expected files, schedules, SQL, isolation specs, and extension test inputs from that same tree.

 The server under test is always PGlite behind the replacement socket package.
 There are two execution modes.

+Core `parallel_schedule` groups can start roughly 20 test clients at once.
+The canonical harness therefore provisions at least 25 PostgreSQL connections for test clients/setup and budgets approximately 30 live Workers including the postmaster and auxiliary processes.
+At the measured Node 22 reservation of roughly 10 GiB per shared Wasm memory, that is on the order of 300 GiB of virtual address space despite a far smaller RSS.
+Provider startup performs an address-space/`ulimit -v`/container preflight and reports the derived Worker and reservation budget.
+A constrained diagnostic profile may pass `--max-connections` to `pg_regress`, but it is labeled as reduced concurrency and does not satisfy the full parallel-schedule gate.

 #### Existing-cluster mode